Leisure with children

 The Canary Islands are very well prepared to welcome tourists traveling with children of all ages.
 The best in this respect are Tenerife and Gran Canaria, although Lanzarote and Fuerteventura are also starting to invest in attractions for the little ones (for more information, see the chapters for each island).
 In addition to having fun on the beach, you can spend time in water and nature parks.
 Besides, such attractions await little tourists, like riding a horse, camel rides, submarine cruises and water sports lessons.

-In many places (museums, park, ferry crossings) children up to years 12 they get big discounts, and the little ones to 4 years very often do not pay at all.
+In many places (museums, parks, ferry crossings) children up to years 12 they get big discounts, and the little ones to 4 years very often do not pay at all.
 The restaurants have a special menu for children, and most hotels employ animators who provide games for children.

 Active recreation